zroyer/InstaSearch/README.md

 # InstaSearch

 ## Summary
-An app for searching tagged images on Instagram, using AngularJS and the Instagram API.
+An app for searching tagged images on Instagram.
+Built with AngularJS and the Instagram API.

 ## Demo
 ![Alt tag](./images/demo.gif)